ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 ```

 > Please check `cluster/docker/config-default.sh` for more supported ENVs

-> If your MASTER appears in NODES, that MASTER will be deployed as **both master & node**.
-But we do not recommend this as e2e test may complain.

 If all things goes right, you will see the below message from console indicating the k8s is up.